Continuing Education Activity

 Autosomal dominant osteopetrosis is the result of the dysfunction of chloride channel 7 secondary to a dominant-negative mutation of CLCN7.

-The autosomal recessive form of the disease, fortunately, has an incidence far less than the autosomal dominant form.
+Fortunately, the autosomal recessive form of the disease has an incidence far less than the autosomal dominant form.

 The autosomal recessive form occurs in approximately 1 out of every 250,000 births.
 Of note, in Costa Rica, the incidence has been found to be significantly higher, with a rate of approximately 3.4 out of every 100,000 births.